Testimony of the Ancients

 Testimony of the Ancients is the third album by the Dutch death metal band Pestilence, released in 1991 on Roadrunner Records.
-This was their first release with a new lineup, with Tony Choy replacing Martin van Drunen on bass, while guitarist Patrick Mameli filled in for the latter on vocals.
+This was their first release with a new lineup, with Tony Choy replacing Martin van Drunen on bass, (Note: Technically, Choy only replaced van Drunen on bass live, as Mameli recorded bass on the band's first two albums, Malleus Maleficarum and Consuming Impulse.) while guitarist Patrick Mameli filled in for the latter on vocals.

+Testimony of the Ancients is a concept album, exploring themes such as philosophy.

 Testimony of the Ancients was reissued, along with Consuming Impulse, on Roadrunner Records' Two from the Vault series.